7.4 Nothing more precious

 This was my first encounter with mystery and wonderment.

-These days when I happen to be out in the country at night, and look up at the multitude of stars in their brilliant array, all those sparkling pin points beyond counting, I can still get lost in wonderment.
+These days when I’m out in the country at night and look up at the multitude of stars in their brilliant array, all those sparkling pin points beyond counting, I still get lost in wonderment.

 But just for a few moments.
 It doesn’t last long because in my old age, I know too much.
 I start thinking about what I’m really looking at…